Frequently Asked Questions

 What are different ways I can get involved or support YoungLives?

-- Childcare Camp Volunteer: anyone 14+ who can volunteer their time to go serve at YoungLives camp by caring for campers’ children while they experience aspects of Young Life camp.
+• Camp Childcare Volunteer: anyone 13+ who can volunteer their time to go serve at YoungLives camp by caring for campers’ children while they experience aspects of Young Life camp.

 How can men be involved?

-- We welcome male volunteers in almost all of the above roles, primarily as Area Volunteers and Childcare Camp Volunteers.
+• We welcome male volunteers in almost all of the above roles, primarily as Area Volunteers and Camp Childcare Volunteers.
 We aim to pair each teen mothers with a female mentor.
-However, we have many areas that are serving teen fathers which provide an opportunity for male mentorship.
+However, we have many areas that are serving teen fathers, which provides an opportunity for male mentorship.

 What is YoungLives stance on abstinence, abortion, and adoption?